axelarnetwork/test-webdocs/docs/roles/validator/external-chains/ethereum.md

+# Ethereum

-# Set up your Ethereum Ropsten Testnet node
+Set up your Ethereum Ropsten Testnet node.

 ## Prerequisites
 - Complete all steps from [Setup with Docker](/setup/setup-with-docker.md) or [Setup with Binaries](/setup/setup-with-binaries.md)